miroRucka/tapo-smartplug/README.md

 - swagger API describe
 - API extension with write operation

-## Known Issues
+## Known Issues / Limitations

-In some cases, TP-Link TAPO device responds 403 even if Handshake 1 and 2 were successful.
+- In some cases, TP-Link TAPO device responds 403 even if Handshake 1 and 2 were successful.
 When it occurs, the code retries handshake and eventually the device responds properly.

+- Parameterized energy data query is not yet implemented (for example to to get historical data).